-- On a need to know basis, Faculty and Staff members will be informed of qualifying students' academic adjustments or accommodations by the Coordinator of the Disability Resource Program. - The Coordinator of the Disability Resource Program shall be available to respond to questions from faculty and staff members concerning the College's policy and procedures regarding the provisions of academic adjustments or accommodations and their implementation.
+- On a need to know basis, Faculty and Staff members will be informed of qualifying students' academic adjustments or accommodations by the Dean of Student Services. - The Dean of Student Services shall be available to respond to questions from faculty and staff members concerning the College's policy and procedures regarding the provisions of academic adjustments or accommodations and their implementation.